 After taking on board the learnings from the consultation on our 2020 digital strategy, we are proud to publish our updated 2021 Digitalisation Strategy & Action Plan.

-It outlines our determination to be at the forefront of digital capabilities, techniques and approaches and defines the specific, and measureable, outputs we will deliver in 2021.
+It outlines our determination to be at the forefront of digital capabilities, techniques and approaches and defines the specific, and measurable, outputs we will deliver in 2021.

 We are committed to publishing regular, annual updates to our strategy and action plan to help our customers and stakeholders, both within and outside of our industry, understand our direction of travel.
 It will also help them plan for their own successes based on our forward plans.